 Our number one referral source is our thousands of former clients.
 Our multilingual staff is always accessible by phone and email.

 Richard Harris has been representing injured workers for over 25 years.
 His mission is clear: protect the rights of injured workers and protect and defend the disabled.
 This was his motto 25 years ago and still holds true today.
 Over the years, Mr. Harris has built one of the largest firms in New York handling Workers’ Compensation and Social Security Disability cases.
-He has never forgot about what has made his practice of law successful: always give each client the personal attention they deserve, whether their case is big or small.
+He has also helped countless clients pursue Personal Injury and negligence claims.
+Despite the firm's accomplishments, Mr. Harris has never forgot about what has made his practice of law successful: always give each client the personal attention they deserve, whether their case is big or small.

 Throughout his legal career, Mr. Harris has had the reputation of fighting aggressively for his clients and obtaining every last cent.
 He has mentored countless attorneys who have had successful careers by applying Mr. Harris' credo of compassion, knowledge and trust.

-Besides representing our clients before the Workers’ Compensation Board, we also help our clients apply for Social Security Disability benefits in an effort to obtain maximum benefits for our clients.
-In fact, our firm has the advantage of an established Workers Compensation and Social Security benefits department working together.
+Besides representing our clients before the Workers’ Compensation Board, and pursuing third party negligence claims, we also help our clients apply for Social Security Disability benefits in an effort to obtain maximum benefits for our clients.
+In fact, our firm has the advantage of an established Personal Injury, Workers Compensation and Social Security benefits department working together.
 This benefit is immeasurable since many people as a result of on the job accidents are unable to ever return to work.
-By helping our clients apply for Social Security Disability, we are able to obtain additional income for our clients that will supplement the difference between their Worker’s Compensation check and what they were earning before their accident.
+By helping our clients apply for Social Security Disability, we are able to obtain additional income for our clients that will supplement the difference between their Worker’s Compensation check and what they were earning before their accident, while awaiting their Personal Injury settlement.

 We understand that New York City is a diverse community.
 Therefore, we speak Spanish, Russian and other languages so that clients fully understand their legal rights.
 Our firm gives free consultations and have an open-door policy—appointments are not necessary.
 For clients unable to travel due to their injuries, an attorney will come to meet you at your home or hospital.